COSS-India/model-hosting/README.md

 # model-benchmarking
-Repo to be used for all the benchmarking of models
+Repo to be used for the benchmarking of all the models